Trump’s May 1 deadline: Can he continue war on Iran after that?

 Trump is obliged under the 1973 War Powers Act to limit the war after 60 days with congressional approval to continue the war.

-When US President Donald Trump announced an extension of the ceasefire with Iran on Wednesday, he did not provide a deadline for the resumption of talks, simply saying the US would continue its near-one-week blockade on Tehran and wait for Iran’s “proposal” for further talks.
+When Donald Trump announced an extension of the ceasefire with Iran on Wednesday, the US President did not provide a deadline for the resumption of talks, simply saying the US would continue its near-one-week blockade on Tehran and wait for Iran’s “proposal” for further talks.

-But the US president has another deadline to worry about – one coming up at home in the US Congress.
+But he has another deadline to worry about – one coming up at home in the US Congress.

 Recommended Storieslist of 4 items